 Our experience covers a comprehensive spectrum of workers’ compensation cases, ensuring your legal needs are managed with profound knowledge and attention to detail.
 Any misstep, be it a missed deadline or an unsubmitted necessary form, could result in you bearing the burden of your medical expenses during a period when you’re unable to earn an income.

-Slater & Zurz understands your need for compensation following a workplace accident.
+The Slater & Zurz law firm understands your need for compensation following a workplace accident.
 Our talented team of Columbus workers’ compensation attorneys is committed to assisting our clients in obtaining benefits, so they can pay for their medical expenses and replace lost wages.
 Understanding the financial burden of being unable to work due to injury, our services aim to secure the wage replacement benefits you deserve.

 We can also help you if your loved one perishes in an accident at work, assisting you in obtaining compensation for your loved one’s funeral expenses and lost wages.

 Workers’ compensation in Ohio should not be complicated, nor should it be a hassle to access these benefits provided by law.
-If you have concerns about your workers’ compensation claim, or if your claim is denied, contact Slater & Zurz.
+If you have concerns about your workers’ compensation claim, or if your claim is denied, contact the Slater & Zurz law firm.